 1. Developmental vitamin D deficiency in rodents

-The Burne group, in collaboration with QBI’s A/Prof Darryl Eyles and Professor John McGrath, continues to build on a solid body of research showing that low prenatal vitamin D (the ‘sunshine hormone’) is associated with an increased risk of schizophrenia and this work was published in the Archives of General Psychiatry.
+The Burne group, in collaboration with QBI’s Associate Professor Darryl Eyles and Professor John McGrath, continues to build on a solid body of research showing that low prenatal vitamin D (the ‘sunshine hormone’) is associated with an increased risk of schizophrenia and this work was published in the Archives of General Psychiatry.
 We have explored the behaviour, brain neurochemistry and receptor profile associated with vitamin D deficiency in animal models.
 Now the collaboration is investigating the impact of DVD deficiency on social and cognitive behaviours.